 FC Shakhtar Donetsk, another force in the domestic game, were winners of the last-ever UEFA Cup in 2009.
 Other teams to have featured prominently in European competition include FC Dnipro Dnipropetrovsk, Chornomorets, FC CSKA Kyiv, Tavriya, FC Vorskla Poltava, FC Karpaty Lviv, FC Metalist Kharkiv, FC Kryvbas Kryvyi Rih, FC Nyva Vinnytsa and FC Metalurh Zaporizhya.

 Ukraine's national side made their debut in the finals of a major championship when they got to the last eight at the 2006 FIFA World Cup in Germany.
-The team also came close to qualifying for four other final tournaments only to be denied in a play-off, before participating in the 2012 UEFA European Championship on home soil.
+The team also came close to qualifying for five other final tournaments only to be denied in a play-off (the last time, by France in 2014 World Cup qualification), before participating in the 2012 UEFA European Championship on home soil.

 Ukraine has also recorded success in other versions of the game.
 The national futsal side were runners-up to Spain at the UEFA European Futsal Championship of 2001 and to Italy in 2003, results which reflect the country's enthusiasm for the indoor version of the sport.
 In addition, the Ukrainian team took silver at the World Student Games in China in 2001, then gold in Spain in 2004.